PeteBleackley/PeteBleackley.github.io/Key-Algorithms/index.md

 # Key Algorithms

 These articles represent what I think of as the things every data scientist should know.
 Each gives a short summary of an algorithm or group of related algorithms.
-While the presentation is consise, I do go into enough mathematical detail to properly understand the algorithm.
+While the presentation is concise, I do go into enough mathematical detail to properly understand the algorithm.
 Wherever possible I have discussed my own experience of using them, and I also highlight the connections

 They were originally written as a series of blog posts between November 2023 and July 2024, but in porting them to this site I have decided to organise them thematically.